-Check out the dealer locator to find an authorized dealer near you.
+Check out our dealer locator to find an authorized dealer near you.

 WHAT ARE THE BOWHUNTING BENEFITS OF SMALL-DIAMETER ARROWS?

-Easton ST (Slim Technology) small-diameter arrows are a patented Easton technology.
-ST enhances the penetrating performance of arrows.
+Easton’s patented ST (Slim Technology) enhances the penetration and performance of small-diameter arrows.
 Laboratory testing shows that when kinetic energy is held constant, arrow diameter is the determining factor in arrow penetration.
 With this understanding, Easton engineered ST as the next big advancement in hunting arrows.
-ST small-diameter arrows provide significant increases in penetration and less wind drift than conventional-diameter carbon arrows, due to its innovative micro-diameter and reduced surface area.
-The thicker shaft wall design was needed to deliver the correct bowhunting spine sizes, but more importantly, thick-wall design provides increased durability and enhanced kinetic energy for better downrange penetrating power.
+Due to their innovative micro-diameter and reduced surface area, ST small-diameter arrows provide significant increase in penetration, and less wind drift than conventional-diameter carbon arrows.
+The thicker shaft wall design delivers the correct bowhunting spine sizes, but more importantly, it provides increased durability and enhanced kinetic energy for better downrange penetrating power.
 ST was first introduced on the AXIS arrow, and has since spread into other all-carbon and A/C Easton shafts.

 WHAT IS A “FULL METAL JACKET®” ARROW?

-Full Metal Jacket technology is a patented arrow construction only from Easton.
+Full Metal Jacket (FMJ) technology is a patented arrow construction only from Easton.
 This revolutionary arrow combines the best attributes of carbon and aluminum in a heavy-duty configuration.
 The small diameter and thick wall carbon-fiber core with Hidden Insert Technology (HIT) provides superior penetration, durability and accuracy.
 The aerospace alloy aluminum jacket provides more consistent spine, straightness, and higher stored energy than all-carbon arrows.
 The end result is an arrow with outstanding accuracy, durability and bone-crushing penetration.
-In addition, FMJ’s innovative metal jacket design delivers easy arrow removal from tough, high-density 3D targets, when compared to all-carbon arrows.
+In addition, when compared to all-carbon arrows, FMJ’s innovative metal jacket design delivers easy arrow removal from tough, high-density 3D targets.